Resolution case study – Erecting outbuilding - no permission

 • any other safety requirements are unknown

-• The building needs to be removed and the tenant should be responsible for the cost
+• the building needs to be removed and the tenant should be responsible for the cost

 What evidence was provided?